Miss Nicaragua: Contestants

 The runners-up and semi-finalists of the Miss Nicaragua pageant are sometimes sent to represent Nicaragua in other international beauty pageants.
 Winners include Sharon Amador, the first finalist in Miss Nicaragua 2006.
 Sharon won the Miss Ambar Mundial pageant in 2006.

 In 2010, the franchise for Miss Earth Nicaragua was awarded to Nuestra Belleza Nicaragua.
+In 2023, Katherine Burgos Reyes, the first runner-up of Miss Nicaragua 2022 was appointed to compete at Miss Supranational 2023.

 Dethroned

 Miss Nicaragua 2013, Nastassja Bolívar was dethroned after competing at the Miss Universe 2013 in Moscow, Russia.